 In the spring and summer of 2017, Liu Xiaodong travelled to the remote island of Uummannaq, a small fishing and hunting community in northwestern Greenland where Inuit culture is still an important part of everyday life.
-The project was initiated and supported by Faurschou.
 On location, the artist created a series of works focusing on the Uummannaq Children’s Home, the world's northernmost residential institution for children and young adults from broken homes and disadvantaged families.

 With his signature realist style, Liu Xiaodong captures the spirit of the Arctic by depicting both the landscape and its people in several large-scale paintings, numerous portraits, drawings, and diary notes, as well as a documentary film depicting his journey—all of which are on view at Faurschou New York.